-Finding the best website builder for your needs can be quite difficult, especially if you don’t have much experience in the web design field.
-There are numerous different options, and many of these are targeted at specific uses or skill levels.
+Choosing the best website builder (opens in new tab) for your needs can be quite difficult, especially if you don’t have much experience in the web design field.
+There are numerous different options, and many of these are targeted at specific uses or skill levels, like focuses on ecommerce (opens in new tab) or small business (opens in new tab).

 In our Wix (opens in new tab) vs Shopify (opens in new tab) comparison, we take a close look at these two extremely popular but fundamentally different website creation options.
 They are used by webmasters across the world, and both are backed by a suite of advanced tools designed to streamline the user experience.